FLSA STATUS: Exempt

 KNOWLEDGE, ABILITY and SKILLS

-- Ability to maintain and cultivate excellent community relationships and possess excellent communication and customer service skills
+- Ability to maintain and cultivate excellent member/family and community relationships and possess excellent customer service skills

-- Ability to interact effectively and communicate (in writing and orally) with a variety of members, local government entities, neighborhood groups, agencies, schools, volunteers and teens
+- Ability to interact effectively and communicate (in writing and orally) with a variety of members, local government entities, neighborhood groups, agencies, schools and volunteers.

-- Ability to represent and make presentations to students, clubs, local partner agencies and employers as need it
+- Ability to represent and make presentations to Board and other service/business/community groups

 - Proficient skills in the use of Microsoft Office software, including Outlook, Word, and Excel